ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Valid units are m (megabytes), g (gigabytes), t (terabytes) or p (petabytes).

-    An empty string will delete the current limit set.
+    To delete this field from the profile, set :literal:`shared\_size=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str